KingdomStudiosIO/docs/learn/faq.md

 ### How do I purchase land or participate in the land airdrop?

-Twenty-five (25) land plots will be randomly distributed to players holding at least 5,000 xJEWEL tokens on **November 13, 2021**.
-Additional snapshots will be taken during the following three weeks, giving players who met the requirement for the first snapshot additional entries, encouraging them to hold their xJEWEL tokens.
+25 Kingdom Plots will be given to random winners from people who had at least 5,000 xJEWEL tokens in their bank balance by Nov 13, 2021 _(For each additional 5000 xJEWEL a player has in the bank, they will get 2 extra entries in the drawing of random winners.)_

-A second 25-land airdrop raffle will take place on **December 11, 2021**, eligible to players holding at least 1,000 xJEWEL tokens.
+25 more Kingdom Plots will be given to random winners from people who had at least 1,000 xJEWEL tokens in their bank balance by Nov 13, 2021.
+Additional snapshots will be taken every 8 to 12 hours for 4 weeks, ending on Dec 11, 2021.
+Total number of entries will be determined by average amount of xJEWEL across all snapshots for all holders who qualified during the initial snapshot. _(For each additional 1,000 xJEWEL a player has in the bank, they will receive 2 extra entries.)_

 Land plots will be available for purchase during [Phase 3 of the Roadmap](../roadmap/phrase-3-world-map-and-land.md). **Only players who actively participate in the game by leveling heroes and doing quests/professions will be eligible to purchase land plots.**